NewsLocal NewsSoutheast Valley NewsMesa News

 Mesa police began investigating the delay in reporting and determined charges for failure to report would be submitted against Thomas and Klecka.

-The district investigation determined that "protocols for reporting suspected crimes were not followed."
+Prior to the January 23 decision, the district investigation determined that "protocols for reporting suspected crimes were not followed."
 Disciplinary action was taken and the Arizona State Board of Education Investigative Unit was notified.

 Officials say Thomas and Klecka were notified over winter break that charges were submitted against them by the Mesa Police Department.
 They were also placed on paid administrative leave.